Of Commerce, Counsel & the Coin

 Tether reserve custodian

-A primary dealer of US Treasuries and the firm that custodies the reserves backing Tether, the largest dollar-stablecoin issuer in the world.
-The bridge between sovereign debt and the new digital cash, with traffic flowing in both directions.
+A primary dealer of US Treasuries that also custodies the reserves backing Tether, the largest dollar-stablecoin issuer in the world, it serves as the bridge between sovereign debt and the new digital cash, with traffic flowing in both directions.

 Institution